The Wizarding World of Harry Potter

 - Employees will be stationed outside of the Wizarding World to control the flow of traffic coming into the land when needed.
 When that happens, be patient – you’ll only be waiting no more than 10 minutes before being let into the land.

-- If you are interested in catching the first posted showtime, you should arrive at the viewing area 25 minutes early.
-The first posted showing is at 9:30pm (9:25pm mid-July, 9:00pm mid-August), with two unannounced showings 40 and 20 minutes prior.
-The first posted showing.
-Shows usually run every 20 minutes until park close.
-Please check with an employee or refer to the Universal Studios Hollywood mobile app or the Studio Directories in-park for showtimes.
+- If you are interested in catching the first showtime (8:50 pm), you should arrive at the viewing area 25 minutes early.
+Shows usually run continuously every 20 minutes from sunset until park close.
+Please check with an employee or refer to the Universal Studios Hollywood mobile app or the Digital Studio Directories in-park for recommended showtimes.

 - The first performance of the evening will almost certainly be at capacity; for this reason, we strongly recommend catching the last showing of the night (when Universal says The Nighttime Lights is best, anyway).
 This way, it’ll be far easier to get a better view of the action.